 The initial application is examined by the SEM, but both the canton and commune of residence have their own requirements.
 The SEM examines whether applicants are integrated in the Swiss way of life, are familiar with Swiss customs and traditions, comply with the Swiss rule of law, and do not endanger Switzerland's internal or external security.
 In particular, this examination is based on cantonal and communal reports.
 If the requirements provided by federal law are satisfied, applicants are entitled to obtain a federal naturalisation permit from the SEM.
 Naturalisation proceeds in three stages.
 The cantons and communities have their own, additional residence requirements which applicants have to satisfy.
 Swiss citizenship is only acquired by those applicants who, after obtaining the federal naturalisation permit, have also been naturalised by their communities (in some places this decision is taken by a panel, in others by a popular vote of all citizens of the commune) and cantons.
 There is no legally protected right to being naturalised by a community and a canton.
-The fee payable also varies according to the place of residence.447
+The fee payable also varies according to the place of residence.481

-In 2016, 711 recognised refugees and 5 temporarily admitted persons were granted citizenship.448
+In 2017, 723 recognised refugees and 236 temporarily admitted persons were granted citizenship.
+482

-4. Cessation and review of protection status
+5. Cessation and review of protection status

-Indicators: Cessation 1.
-Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure? ☐ Yes ☐ No 2.
-Does the law provide for an appeal against the first instance decision in the cessation procedure?
-3. Do beneficiaries have access to free legal assistance at first instance in practice?
-Yes With difficulty No
+Indicators: Cessation Is a personal interview of the asylum seeker in most cases conducted in practice in the cessation procedure?
+2. Does the law provide for an appeal against the first instance decision in the cessation procedure?
+3. Do beneficiaries have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No

-Refugees with asylum449
+Refugees with asylum483